The Audio Production Suite - ampthetex.co.uk

 Looking at all the expensive new equipment which was usually on review in these magazines, only dreaming of one day maybe being able to afford such equipment and to call it my own.

-My first start out into the creation of music came from fiddling with some audio programs on an old 486 computer system, which I had been given by my brother.
+My first start out into the creation of music came from fiddling with some audio programs on an old 486 computer system, which I had been given by my eldest brother.

-First audio computer program I purchased was called "Techno Maker" by a company called DataBecker, it was one of those drag and drop looped based programs, very similar to the well known "ejay" series of music arrangement programs.
-I was quite limited with what could be done using a computer at the time, and also the programs at the time werent available or able to do what I wanted it to do.
-Old computer systems running Microsoft Windows 3.11, or if you were lucky Windows 95 wasnt very stable especially on a 486 with only a minimum amount of "RAM" memory, and a Creative SoundBlaster 16-bit.
-System crashes was just something you took in your stride or was just normal, but very annoying as you can imagine, you have just spent an hour creating some sounds and basslines etc., and the system decides to lock up and crash.
-Losing all your precious hard worked on data in the process.
+I was quite limited with what could be done using a computer at the time, and also the programs at the time weren't available or able to do what I wanted it to do.
+Old computer systems running Microsoft Windows 3.11, or if you were lucky Windows 95 wasn't very stable especially on a 486 with only a minimum amount of "RAM" memory, and a Creative SoundBlaster 16-bit.
+System crashes was just something you took in your stride or was just normal, but very annoying as you can imagine, you have just spent an hour creating some sounds and bass lines etc., and the system decides to lock up and crash.
+Losing all your precious hard worked music data in the process.

 After leaving school, I started to look and see if any college's in the area done anything which was remotely close to sound engineering, music production, audio technician, etc., but there was just nothing available, especially in the deepest darkest corners of the South Wales valleys.